All you need to know about your child's entitlement, eligibility and the application process.

 Directory of ELC providers

-Our ELC providers include local-authority run nursery classes and family learning centres, independently run nurseries and childminders.
+Our ELC providers include local authority-run nursery classes and family learning centres, independently run nurseries and childminders.
 We have a framework of funded providers which is updated annually.
-All funded providers meet the national standard so that you are able to claim your childcare entitlement.
+All funded providers meet the national standards so that you are able to claim your childcare entitlement.

 You can search our directory for ELC providers by name or location.
-Locally authority run nursery classes are further categorised by delivery model - some operate only during term time, some over 48 weeks while others offer both models.
+Local authority-run nursery classes are further categorised by delivery model - some operate only during term time, some over 48 weeks while others offer both models.
 Use 'category' in the search box if you are interested in identifying council settings offering a particular model.

 - Term time: 6 hours per day over 38 weeks of an academic year